BrianHotopp/fastfoodDataBase/README.md

 ## Contact

-The founders Brian and Sean n kiara :) can be contacted at fastfooddb@gmail.com.
+The founders Brian and Sean can be contacted at fastfooddb@gmail.com.

 ## Code of Conduct